Home » Recipe Index » Desserts

 • Preheat the oven to 375 degrees F.

-• Sift together ¾ cup (150 grams) of granulated sugar, flour, and salt twice and set aside.
+• Sift together ¾ cup (150 grams) of granulated sugar, flour, and salt twice and set it aside.

 • In a large bowl, beat the egg whites on low speed with a stand mixer fitted with the whisk attachment until frothy.